 The Achilles heel of IT Security Defensive Measures: Log File Manipulation by authorized personnel.
 “Trust is good but Verification is better”

-In this 2nd and final part of my blog, I will write about how system administrator holds the key to the company’s most critical data and how HALOCHAIN technology can be used to mitigate the risks related to log file manipulations.
+In this 2nd and final part of our blog, We will write about how system administrator holds the key to the company’s most critical data and how HALOCHAIN technology can be used to mitigate the risks related to log file manipulations.

 Authorized personnel wield significant power over data.
 For hackers and state- sponsored data theft, administrators are the key target.
 The administrator holds the keys to the kingdom.
 We all remember the date theft in the SWISS banking system to the tax authorities in Germany, the USA, and France, Italy, etc. They made a killing in selling the data and quite a few are still being sought by international warrants to bring them to justice.